 The core subjects of the Elementary curriculum include English, Arabic Language (MOE curriculum), Islamic Studies, Mathematics, Science, Social Studies (in Arabic as per MOE curriculum for native Arabic speakers), Global Perspective (GP), ICT (Information Communication Technology) and activity-based subjects including Creative Arts and Physical Education.

-Once students join the High School in Grade 9, the range of options is significantly extended including some more unconventional subjects such as Bio-medical Innovation or Marketing or Robotics, and Psychology or Engineering or Business, and in Grade 10 a further option group includes HTML/Psychology B/Robotics.
-Once students join the Senior High school section a wide range of options is available including options of Environmental Science, Psychology, Nutrition, Economics, Engineering, Media & Technology, Marketing, Innovation, Robotics, and Biomedical Innovation to name a few.
+Once students join the High School in Grade 9, the range of options is significantly extended including some less conventional subjects such as Bio-medical Innovation, Marketing, Robotics, Psychology, Engineering and Business.
+In Grade 10 a further option group includes HTML/Psychology B/Robotics.
+In the Senior High school section a wide range of options is available including Environmental Science, Psychology, Nutrition, Economics, Engineering, Media & Technology, Marketing, Innovation, Robotics, and Biomedical Innovation to name a few.

-NAS offers a university preparation program.
-Most graduates go on to Tertiary education (usually in UAE, but some internationally, such as to universities in US, Australia, Canada, Jordan and Cairo).
+Most graduates (95%) go on to Tertiary education (usually in UAE, but some internationally, such as to universities in US, Australia, Canada, Jordan and Cairo).
+Those remaining in the UAE favour Zayed University (17.6%), Sharjah University (14.6%) and the Higher Colleges of Technology (12%).

 NAS is located on a plot of approximately 110,000 sq.ft, with one third of this built up and 67% used as green areas, outdoor play areas, sports fields and parking facilities.
 Most of the buildings and school facilities have been renovated in recent years as part of a master buildings and refurbishment plan.

-Recreational and sports facilities include a basketball field, soccer pitches with artificial surfaces, a swimming pool and recently updated indoor and outdoor KG play areas.
-Other facilities include a library and multi-purpose hall which includes a stage.
+Recreational and sports facilities include a multi-purpose hall, two basketball courts, soccer pitches with artificial surfaces, a swimming pool and recently updated indoor and outdoor KG play areas.
+Other facilities include two learning resource centres/libraries and an auditorium.
 Music rooms and an art studio are among other facilities available.
+The school also has two clinics and two cafeterias.

 New Academy School was rated Acceptable for the sixth year in a row by the KHDA inspection team who visited the school in February 2020.
 This is the minimum rating expected of all Dubai schools.